ripienaar/ec2-boot-init/README.markdown

 Facts:
 ------

-Once run all the EC2 meta data and user data are cached locally and a file /etc/facts.txt gets written in a list of key=value pairs.

-Ideal for importing in tools like Facter.
+Facts passed in via the YAML will be written to /etc/facts.txt, if you set :write_ec2_facts it will also write all the ec2 meta data into this file

 Status:
 -------